nzoliii/faszomhbm/README.md

 This mod is about building nuclear reactors, rockets, nukes, weapons and bunkers.<br>
 It is based on the awesome work of Alcater, Drillgon and HBM.<br>
+It features an expansive tech tree of various processing and utility machines, craftable bombs and missiles, guns, and abandoned structures to explore.<br>
 Due to the amount and complexity of the recipes of this mod, JEI is strongly recommended.<br>

-This mod is, as the name implies, all about technology, atomic science and nuclear weapons.<br>
-It features an expansive tech tree of various processing and utility machines, craftable bombs and missiles, guns, and abandoned structures to explore.<br>
 No longer are nukes just green TNT blocks - you will have to synthesize new types of explosives and enrich uranium before you can send nuclear missiles towards your pals.<br>

 This is the edited version of Alcater's custom version of HBM's NTM mod.<br>
-The latest version can be found on Curseforge, Modrinth, and here but you have to build it though.<br>
+The latest version can be found on Curseforge, and here but you have to build it though.<br>
-The licence for this project can be found in the LICENSE.MD file<br>
+The licence for this project can be found in the LICENSE.MD file.<br>

 <br>
 <br>